-Sharon C. Glotzer, University of Michigan, will present
+Sharon C. Glotzer, University of Michigan, presented

 Rational Design of Nanomaterials from Assembly and Reconfigurability of Polymer-Tethered Nanoparticles.

 Plenary Session Featuring The Fred Kavli Distinguished Lectureship in Materials Science

 Joseph M. DeSimone, University of North Carolina at Chapel Hill, presented Future Fabricated with Light—Continuous Liquid Interface Production to Drive Additive Manufacturing.